Melanie Schilling // Specialist in human behaviour and performance

 The most important lesson I have learned from my travels is (excuse the cliche) ‘Home is where the heart is’.
 Now that I have my little family, it doesn’t matter where we are on the planet, as long as we are together, that’s home.
 As a late-comer to the parenting game – I had Maddie via IVF at 42 – I’ve come to really value the love and connection of my tribe.

 I love nothing more than an intense workout (functional fitness and yoga are my favourites), an iced latte, some time to myself with my laptop, a chat with close friends and a glass of wine with my bloke.
 The (not so) glamorous life in the media spotlight gives me a real buzz; I love the excitement of creating a show that challenges people’s beliefs and assumptions about relationships, and I really treasure the moments when I get to show the ‘real me’ as I confront bad behaviour or get caught on camera pulling faces.
-I especially enjoy the privilege of being one of the first psychologists on Australian TV, a responsibility that I take very seriously.
+I especially enjoy the privilege of being one of the first therapists on Australian TV, a responsibility that I take very seriously.
 And, who can argue with a red carpet walking, champagne-sipping evening at The Logies each year…?

-Last year, we were married in Bali and it counts as one of the finest moments in my life.
+In 2018, we were married in Bali and it counts as one of the finest moments in my life.
 I’m so grateful for what I have and excited about the future.